microsoft/generative-ai-with-javascript/README.md

 ## Run the demos

-Demos are located in the [demo/](demos/) folder are organized by sessions.
+Demos are located in the [demo/](demos/) folder and organized by sessions.
 Each session has a folder with a `readme.md` file that explains the demo, its prerequisites and how to run it.

 ## Resources